Dawson Cram: NASCAR

 On December 6, 2023, it was announced that Cram will run full-time in the Xfinity Series in 2024, driving the No. 4 car for JD Motorsports.
 After four races, Cram would be scaled back to a part-time schedule.
 In July 2024, it was reported that back in April 2024, JD Motorsports had filed for Chapter 11 Bankruptcy and laid off several of their employees.
 Starting at Pocono, Cram would return to Mike Harmon Racing in their No. 74 car and would qualify for the race after his original team, JD Motorsports withdrew their No. 6 entry.
 This would be the first race that MHR had qualified for all year.
 Cram would crash on Lap 1 and would finish the race in 38th.
-At Darlington he would back in the No. 74 but would fail to qualify.
-The next week at Atlanta he would qualify for the race but would retire after 18 laps due to engine troubles.
+At Darlington, he would be back in the No. 74 but would fail to qualify.
+The next week at Atlanta, he would qualify for the race but would retire after 18 laps due to engine troubles.
 He would once again fail to qualify at Bristol.
 On September 10, it was announced that Cram would drive for DGM Racing in their No. 92 entry for five races starting at Kansas.

 Personal life

-Cram's father Kevin Cram is a former crew chief in all three NASCAR national series and his uncle Clinton Cram is still in the profession, crew chiefing Dawson's first Truck attempt.
+Cram's father, Kevin Cram, is a former crew chief in all three NASCAR national series, and his uncle Clinton Cram is still in the profession, crew chiefing Dawson's first Truck attempt.